In the first part of this series, I highlighted a few characteristics of Ottawa’s job market.

 So, what are Ottawa’s living conditions and entertainment options?
 Is the city as boring as the rest of the country seems to think?

-Ottawa has a high quality of living and regularly ranked as one of best communities in the country to live in.
+Ottawa has a high quality of living and is regularly ranked as one of the best communities in the country to live in.
 It is a very picturesque city with several landmarks, including the Parliament of Canada.
-Sure, there are potholes and not everything is patched up at the end of the construction season, but lawns are mowed, streets are clean (it was rated the second cleanest city in Canada), the snow is shoveled and there are no “dangerous” neighborhoods per se and even the dodgiest streets are tame by capital cities standards.
-Yes, this is where your tax dollars are going, Ottawa is the home of embassies, politicians and leaders—they need a nice playground.
+Sure, there are potholes and not everything is patched up at the end of the construction season, but lawns are mowed, streets are clean (it was rated the second cleanest city in Canada), snow is cleared and there are no “dangerous” neighbourhoods per se—even the dodgiest streets are tame by capital cities standards.
+Yes, this is where your tax dollars are going, Ottawa is the home of embassies, politicians and leaders, they need a nice playground.

 Ottawa is very much a 9-5 city—actually, scratch that, some people start much earlier than 9 a.m.
 But it is not a round-the-clock city and public servants set the pace.
 During normal business hours, the downtown core is busy and caters to office workers who head out for a quick snack, a to-go lunchbox or a quick coffee.
-Most if not all businesses close at the end of the workday and you will have to head to a 24/7 Tim Hortons if you have cravings late at night.
+Most if not all businesses close at the end of the workday and you will have to head to a 24/7 Tim Hortons for your late-night cravings.

-Favourite activities include attending hockey game during the NHL season (if the Sens don’t suck), going to concerts or festivals (including the Bluesfest, Jazz Festival, Folk Fest, Winterlude, etc.), practicing seasonal outdoor activities (the nearby Gatineau Park is a nice giant playground—Canadians call it a “park” but it’s a 361 square kilometres wedge of land!) and tackling home-improvement projects in their single family home (renovations and gardening are among favourite).
+Favourite activities include attending hockey games during the NHL season (if the Sens don’t suck), going to concerts or festivals (including the Bluesfest, Jazz Festival, Folk Fest, Winterlude, etc.), practising seasonal outdoor activities (the nearby Gatineau Park is a nice giant playground—Canadians call it a “park” but it’s a 361 square kilometres wedge of land!) and tackling home-improvement projects in their single-family home (renovations and gardening are among favourites).

-Despite a population of one million (it is the fourth largest cities in the country), Ottawa feels like a village.
-People care about their “community” and several neighborhoods host their own very popular event, such as the Glebe Garage Sale or Westfest in Westboro Village.
+Despite a population of one million (it is the fourth largest city in the country), Ottawa feels like a village.
+People care about their “community” and several neighbourhoods host their own very popular events, such as the Glebe Garage Sale or Westfest in Westboro Village.

 I’d say people who were born and raised in Ottawa and have never lived anywhere else are a bit “sheltered”—and I mean it in the nicest way possible.
 They may not realize that their way of life (and standard of living) isn’t the same throughout the country… or the world.
 Everyone doesn’t aspire to be a public servant, to invest in a house in the suburb (and maybe a cottage later on), buy season tickets for the Sens and put the two kids in French immersion.
 Even young adults can be a bit disconcertingly confident with their career choice—university, coop, government job and a house before their turn 30.
 Gee, what happened to spontaneity?

 Socializing is easy though, mostly because people are fairly welcoming and supposedly less individualistic and rushed than in Toronto.
 Strangers do talk to each other and even leaders and higher-ups are surprisingly approachable.
-However, it is sometime hard to move past the superficial and build lasting friendships if, for whatever reason, you don’t “belong”.
+However, it is sometimes hard to move past the superficial and build lasting friendships if, for whatever reason, you don’t “belong.”

 That said, over 20 percent of the city’s population is foreign-born and many come from other walks of life.
 It’s a matter of finding your peers… and carving your niche.